PP-19 BIZON KIT

 all the bits you want to know

-Right now, just the PSA AKV, the CAI NAK 9 and the CAI 9S.
+The PSA AKV, the KUSA KP9, the CAI NAK 9 and the CAI 9S.
 Each of the respective guns requires slightly different dimensions on each magazine, so it’s not a one-size-fits all mag.

 The handguard is made of machined and anodized aluminum.